mijell/xml-validator/README.md

 # xml-validator
-Utilizes OpenUI5 to create a basic XML validation tool.
+This project utilizes OpenUI5 to create a basic XML validation tool.
+Like most test projects which are intended for self-learning, it is probably not too useful in "real-world" applications :)